 "The King of Staten Island" used a lot of crudities but was an engaging story of a troubled youth gradually finding a meaningful role in life.
 Interesting that the star, co-writer, and co-producer was the son of a fireman who died in 9/11 and had lived in Staten Island.

-Have decided to classify films that are before 2003.
+Have decided to classify films that are before 2003 as older films.
 Too easily overlooked with the hyper promotions for the latest blockbuster.

 "Mutiny on the Bounty" (1962) with Trevor Howard, Richard Harris and Marlon Brando.
 Fantasy and cruelty We do know that Bligh caused another mutiny so it seems realistic to think he was cruel.
 Having been picked by James Cook as his best navigator.
 The fantasy is also real as we have learned from others such Robert Louis Stevenson and Paul Gaugan.??? he had talent Brando the method actor